QuickClade

 maxk=5

 Can be set to 4 or 3 to restrict kmer frequency comparisons to smaller kmers.
-This may improve accuracy for small sequences/bins, but slightly reduces accuracy for large sequences/bins.
+May improve accuracy for small sequences or bins, but slightly reduces accuracy for large ones.

 Threshold for using pentamers; lower is faster.
-Controls when 5-mer comparisons are performed based on preliminary screening results.
+Controls when 5-mer comparisons are performed.

 Threshold for using tetramers.
-Controls when 4-mer comparisons are performed, providing a balance between speed and accuracy.
+Controls when 4-mer comparisons are performed.

 Initial maximum GC difference.
-Sets the initial tolerance for GC content differences between query and reference sequences.
+Sets the tolerance for GC content differences between query and reference sequences during initial candidate screening.

 gcmult=0.5